MicrosoftDocs/dynamics365smb-docs/business-central/finance.md

 |Combine general ledger entries from multiple companies in one virtual consolidated company for financial analysis.|[Consolidating Financial Data from Multiple Companies](finance-consolidated-company-reporting.md)|
 | Work more closely with related companies that you have access to and to get information about key point of interest (KPI) data. | [Manage Work across Multiple Companies in the Company Hub](company-hub.md)|

-## Period-End reporting and related tasks
+## Period-end reporting and related tasks

-At the end of each accounting period or at the end of the fiscal year, there are a number of administrative tasks you must perform, such as making sure all documents and journals are posted, ensuring currency data are up to date, closing the books, and more.
+At the end of each accounting period or at the end of the fiscal year, there are a number of administrative tasks to do.
+For example, you'll probably want to make sure all documents and journals are posted, ensure currency data is up to date, close the books, and so on.
 The actual tasks will depend your company.

 | To... | See |
 | --- | --- |